galaxyproject/galaxy-hub/src/events/GCC2012/Abstracts/index.md

 ## Using Galaxy for Molecular Assay Design

-**James Ireland<sup>1</sup>**, Andrew Evans<sup>1</sup>, William !FitzHugh<sup>1</sup><br />
+**James Ireland<sup>1</sup>**, Andrew Evans<sup>1</sup>, William FitzHugh<sup>1</sup><br />

  <sup>1</sup> 5AM Solutions

 *[PDF](PLACEHOLDER_ATTACHMENT_URL/src/Documents/Presentations/GCC2012/Ireland.pdf),[PPT](PLACEHOLDER_ATTACHMENT_URL/src/Documents/Presentations/GCC2012/Ireland.ppt), Video*

 Molecular assay design is a staple of the bioinformatics trade.
-Although the types of molecular assays varies widely from PCR primers for resequencing, to !TaqMan probes for gene expression assays to molecular inversion probes for genotyping, the overall workflow remains largely the same.
+Although the types of molecular assays varies widely from PCR primers for resequencing, to TaqMan probes for gene expression assays to molecular inversion probes for genotyping, the overall workflow remains largely the same.
 A typical workflow starts with target identification, sequence retrieval, candidate probe/primer design, homology checks for non-specific hybridization and finally identifying potential adverse folding or oligo interactions.
 Galaxy is a natural platform for assay design because of its (1) natural and intuitive workflow support, (2) preservation of design history, (3) existing sequence manipulation functionalities and (4) ability to easily add in new applications and functionality.
 In this presentation, we discuss how 5AM Solutions uses Galaxy as a platform for custom assay design that includes integration of Primer3, e-PCR and UNAfold tools.

 ## The National Center for Genome Analysis Support and Galaxy

 <div class='right'><img src="/src/Events/GCC2012/Abstracts/RichLeDuc.jpg" alt="" height="100" /></div>

-**Richard !LeDuc<sup>1</sup>**
+**Richard LeDuc<sup>1</sup>**

  <sup>1</sup> [National Center for Genome Analysis Support](http://ncgas.org), Indiana University